 The Carnegie Library is located in the Carnegie Building on the Quad.
-Subject areas covered include: biology, chemistry, engineering and computer science, library and information science, nutrition science and dietetics, public health, physics and astronomy, photography, technical arts, pure and applied mathematics, probability and statistics, mathematics education, and military and naval sciences.
+Subject areas covered include: biology, chemistry, engineering and computer science, geology, library and information science, nutrition science and dietetics, public health, physics and astronomy, photography, technical arts, pure and applied mathematics, probability and statistics, mathematics education, and military and naval sciences.

 The Carnegie Library building is located on the south side of the Quad.